netromdk/vermin/CONTRIBUTING.md

 ## Dependencies
 Install development and analysis dependencies via `make setup`.
-It will setup a `virtualenv` in `.venv` and install necessary depencencies.
+It will setup a `virtualenv` in `.venv` and install necessary dependencies.

 Dependencies can also be directly installed via:
 ```shell